 Topkapi Palace, one of world’s richest museums, can be considered as the best and the most visited sights in Istanbul together with the neighboring Hagia Sophia.
-Situated on a triangular promontory dominating the Bosphorus and Golden Horn, in the Sultanahmet neighborhood of Fatih district, along the Sultanahmet Sqaure, Topkapi Palace is a magnificent oriental palace and one of the world’s greatest architectural works.
-Topkapi Palace, converted to a museum in 1924, is also one of the most visited landmarks and museums in Istanbul and in the world.
+Situated on a triangular promontory dominating the Bosphorus and Golden Horn, it is a magnificent oriental palace and one of the world’s greatest architectural works.

 Topkapi Palace complex has a giant design and consists of three main gates that include the Imperial Gate (Bâb-ı Hümâyûn), the Gate of Salutation (Bâbüsselâm) and the Gate of Felicity (Bâbüssaâde), four courtyards, the Harem, the Royal Gardens (also known as Rose Garden (Gülbahçe) and several other gardens.

 Topkapi Palace houses the finest samples of seal, book binding, jewelry and box craftsmanship as well as inscriptions.
 The former imperial kitchen houses the finest collection of Chinese porcelain in the world.